 - The checking of the roof truss installation and bracing.

 - We also systematically go through the approved engineering design to ensure that the as-built structure is compliant whenever these have been supplied to us.

-Sample home frame inspection report for your Melbourne home
+Our Melbourne home inspectors will conduct a professional frame stage inspection report for your home.